 “I’ve always been self-conscious.”

 Probably the most common theme we hear from patients — no matter what procedure they’re interested in getting — is that they want to feel confident.
 It may be a crooked nose that’s bothered them since they were a teenager, or having small breasts that made them feel less feminine.
-Plastic surgery can help patients have confidence in their appearance.
+As we discuss in a related blog post, plastic surgery like breast augmentation can help patients have confidence in their appearance.

 “I am in pain.”